datacommonsorg/docsite/custom_dc/faq.md

 ### Does the model use feedback from user behavior to adjust scoring?

-No. At this time, there is no plan to enable user feedback mechnanisms for custom Data Commons.
+No. At this time, there is no plan to enable user feedback mechanisms for custom Data Commons.